 The prizes(s) will be awarded primarily on the basis of the quality of the research project(s) and the illustration of the use of scholarly resources in the research process.
-Please refer to the detailed judging rubric for additional information.
+The detailed judging rubric and additional information to folow.

-The Judging Committee shall consist of UTSC faculty members, librarians, and representatives of the Office of the Vice-Principal, Research and Office of the Chief Librarian, who will act as Committee Co-Chairs.
+The Judging Committee shall consist of UTSC faculty members and representatives from the Office of the Vice-Principal Research and Innovation.

 How to Apply